thomas-lehmann-private/Invoke-Tasks/README.md

 # Invoke-Tasks
-Powershell based task processing tool.
+Powershell based task processing.
 You do not require another module.

 ## Quickstart